shivaprasad66/Implementation-of-chatbot-using-NLP/README.md

-# ChatBot Using NLP with NLTK and Cosine Similarity
+# ChatBot Using NLP with NLTK
 ## Overview

 This project implements a simple ChatBot using Natural Language Processing (NLP) techniques, specifically leveraging the NLTK (Natural Language Toolkit) library.
 The ChatBot is designed to understand and respond to user queries by employing cosine similarity for measuring the similarity between input queries and predefined responses.